jgochez/chess_variant/README.md

 Locations on the board will be specified using "algebraic notation", with columns labeled a-h and rows labeled 1-8, with row 1 being the start side and row 8 the finish side, as shown in the diagram above.

-You're not required to have a function that prints the board, but you will probably find it very useful for testing purposes.

 Your ChessVar class must include the following:
 * An **init method** that initializes any data members